voxmedia/revenue-hiring/1-fee-javascript-debugging/README.md

 # JavaScript Debugging Exercise

 Our team has been asked to create a premium advertising experience for MegaBaby SuperWipes™.
-The ad experience they've requested allows users to perform a card sort inside the ad unit.
+The ad experience should allow users to drag and drop labels into two columns, allowing our loyal customers to vote with their minds and mice.
 They're hoping to get a sense of how well they are executing their refreshed company goals in the wake of the Great MegaBaby Warehouse Wipeout Incident of 2017.

 <img width="556" alt="megababy_start" src="https://user-images.githubusercontent.com/848147/40733513-718dc0ec-63fb-11e8-9b08-5235cc6b6a04.png">